2i2c-org/infrastructure/docs/topic/billing/accounts.md

 ## Programmatic access to billing information

-The APIs for getting access to billing data *somehow* seem to be the least well developed parts of any cloud vendor's offerings.
-Usually they take the form of a 'billing export' - you set up a *destination* where information about billing is written, often once a day.
-And then you query this location for billing information.
+The APIs for getting access to billing data *somehow* seem to be the least well-developed parts of any cloud vendor's offerings.
+Usually, they take the form of a 'billing export' - you set up a *destination* where information about billing is written, often once a day.
+Then you query this location for billing information.
 This is in sharp contrast to most other cloud APIs, where the cloud vendor has a *single source of truth* you can just query.
 Not so for billing - there's no external API